Skip to main content.

 Finding a bug is like finding a needle in a haystack.
 That process can go more efficiently if bug reports provide enough information to identify and eliminate bugs.
 Some basics:

-Tips for Effective bug reports
+Tips for Effective Bug Reports

 Ground Rules for Bug Reports